While the kids are out trick-or-treating, you don't want your dog to miss out.

 - Mix water, apple sauce, vanilla, egg, and honey together in a large bowl with a whisk.

-- Combine whole wheat flower and baking powder before stirring them into the wet ingredients.
+- Combine whole wheat flour and baking powder before stirring them into the wet ingredients.

 - Fold chopped apples into the batter.